alemart/surgescript/docs/engine/platformer.md

 `gravityMultiplier`: number.

-A multiplier that affects the acceleration of gravity.
-When set to 1.0, the Platformer will subject to the default [level gravity](/engine/level#gravity).
-When set to 2.0 (0.5), the Platformer will be subject to twice (half) the level gravity, and so on.
+A multiplier used to modify how the Platformer is affected by gravity.
+When set to 1.0, the Platformer will subject to the [default acceleration of gravity](/engine/level#gravity).
+When set to 2.0 (0.5), the Platformer will be subject to twice (half) the default gravity, and so on.
 Zero means no gravity.
 Defaults to 1.0.

 *Available since:* Open Surge 0.6.0